mzsolt68/greenfox-orientation-exam/javascript.md

 ### What is the difference between primary key and foreign key in database?

-### What is the main difference between the onload and the readystatechange provided by the XMLHttpRequest object?
+### What is the difference between the onload and the readystatechange provided by the XMLHttpRequest object?